Intelligence Inertia: Physical Isomorphism and Applications: Background and Related Work

 \section{Background and Related Work}

-We begin by grounding our inquiry in \textbf{Landauer's Principle} \cite{landauer1961}, which establishes the fundamental thermodynamic floor for information processing, positing that the erasure of a single bit necessitates a minimum expenditure of work equal to $W_{\text{rest}} = kT \ln 2$.
-Within the framework of our theory, this limit characterizes the \textbf{Rest Inertia ($\mu_0$)} of an intelligent system---a foundational state where the agent acts as a ``blank slate'' or raw storage medium.
+We begin by grounding our inquiry in \textbf{Landauer's Principle} \cite{landauer1961}, which establishes the fundamental thermodynamic floor for information processing, positing that the erasure of a single bit necessitates a minimum expenditure of work equal to $kT \ln 2$.
+Within the macroscopic framework of our theory, this theoretical micro-limit is proportionally scaled to characterize the \textbf{Rest Inertia ($\mu_0$)} of an intelligent system, representing the baseline computational overhead ($W_{\text{rest}}$) intrinsic to its hardware and algorithmic substrate.
 Microscopic experimental verifications have confirmed that this limit remains an absolute boundary for independent informational units \cite{berut2012experimental, jun2014high}.

 In this idealized scenario, the boundaries of the \textbf{R-S Space} are treated as perfectly \textbf{diathermal}, allowing for the unobstructed transfer of entropy to the environment without interference from internal structural constraints.
 While Landauer's principle provides the ultimate thermodynamic floor, it implicitly assumes a regime of zero \textbf{Rule Density ($\rho \to 0$)}, where every micro-operation is fully observable and its heat dissipation is unconstrained by logical interdependency \cite{bennett1982thermodynamics, parrondo2015thermodynamics}.
 However, as systems evolve to incorporate dense internal logic, these structures begin to create a form of geometric occlusion that resists the simple dissipation of entropy.
 This suggests that the Landauer limit is not the exhaustive cost of change for an intelligent agent, but rather the base value for a more complex, geometry-dependent energy manifold.